Table of Contents

 In the digital age, businesses rely on seamless, scalable systems to deliver high-quality experiences to users.
 With the rise of headless CMS platforms, organizations face a fundamental question: Should we build our system using a microservices architecture or stick with a monolithic approach?

-This decision can feel overwhelming, especially when each option has unique strengths and weaknesses.
-In this blog, we’ll explore the compatibility of microservices and monolithic architectures with a headless CMS, identify potential challenges, and offer guidance on choosing the best fit for your project.
+This blog explores the compatibility of microservices and monolithic architectures with a headless CMS, examines how AI agents enhance both approaches, and offers guidance on choosing the best fit for your project's automation needs.

 Understanding the Basics